ChrisItIs0/scripts/php-switcher/Readme.md

 The `configurePHPswitch` script is used to configure the `php-switch` script by setting the values of the `first_version` and `second_version` variables in the script file.

+It will show you a list of all installed PHP versions on your system and prompt you to select the ones two switch between.

 ## Usage

 To use the script, simply run it on your terminal: ``./configurePHPswitch``